madneal/htb/Bastion/README.md

 ## Exploitation

 There seem to be nothing special.
-For normal box, http service will be the starting.
+For a normal box, http service will be the starting.
 For this box, we should try smb service for port 445.
 For smb service exploitation in kali, we choose to use smbmap, smbclient, enum4linux, etc. Let's try smbclient:

 ```
 smbclient -L 10.10.10.134